-Jeffrey Keene is a retired decorated firefighter and a retired Assistant Fire Chief of Westport, Connecticut.
-Following the destruction of the World Trade Center in 2001, Keene received a sad tour of “Ground Zero” going along with a group of firefighters who had had eleven members of their own elite unit, Rescue #1; die tragically on the morning of September 11, 2001.
+Jeffrey Keene is a decorated retired Assistant Fire Chief of Westport, Connecticut.
+Following the destruction of the World Trade Center on September 11, 2001, Keene was part of an inspection of “Ground Zero” with a group of firefighters.
+This group, known as Rescue #1, had tragically lost eleven members of their own unit that day.

-Jeff himself writes of what happened next.
+Keene writes of what happened next.
 “I turned back to the page with the picture of the Sunken Road, and on the page across from it was another picture.
 This time a chill ran through me, and the hair on the back of my neck stood up again.
-The picture was of Colonel John B. Gordon.
-The face was not unknown to me, I knew it well, and I shave it every morning.”
-Jeff noted that in the caption Gordon was identified as a general, whereas in the article Gordon was identified as a colonel at the time of his wounding.
+The picture was of a Colonel John B. Gordon.
+The face was not unknown to me, I knew it well as I shave it every morning.”
+Jeff noted that in the caption that Gordon was identified as a general, whereas in the article Gordon was identified as a colonel at the time of his wounding.
 Gordon apparently had survived the battle at Antietam.

-Jeff eventually wrote a book on his past life recall as John B. Gordon.
+Jeffrey Keene eventually wrote a book on his past life as John B. Gordon.
 In his book, Jeff describes how he later retrieved memories of his life as John B. Gordon.
 Jeff also describes habits and traits he has in common with Gordon.
-These include a preference to stand with arms crossed; similar clothing tastes, and scars on his face and body that reflect Gordon’s battle wounds.
+These include a preference to stand with arms crossed; similar clothing tastes, and scars on his face and body that seem to mirror Gordon’s battle wounds.

 by Jeffrey J. Keene